MLB Picks Today | Odds, Predictions, and Best MLB Bets Today

-With many MLB games on Friday, it’s time to start looking at the best picks of the day.
+With a host of MLB games on Sunday and Opening Series’ coming to an end, it’s time to start looking at the best picks of the day.

-We will see a few new faces on their new teams on Friday as Robbie Ray is going to be pitching for the Mariners, Carlos Correa is going to be playing for the Twins, and a few other big-name players making their debut in a different uniform.
+The New York Yankees, Tampa Bay Rays, Seattle Mariners, St. Louis Cardinals, Toronto Blue Jays, Chicago Cubs, Philadelphia Phillies, New York Mets and Kansas City Royals are all looking to open their seasons with sweeps.

 - White Sox vs Tigers